 To start your program without hitting the reset button, you can go to menu Target->Start Application or hit an F9 keyboard key.

 Other features of J-Flash

 Let us go quickly through other things you can do with J-Flash ARM.
 Almost all fun can accessed through the Target menu:

 Here you can see a Test function where you can test programming and reading speed.
 Here are my test results:

-Also, you can secure or un-secure chip, check blank, fill flash memory with zeros, erase the chip, verify and so on.
-These are essential functions that you would expect from a programmer.
+Also, you can secure or un-secure chip, check blank, fill flash memory with zeros, erase the chip, verify, and so on.
+These are essential functions that you would expect from a programmer adapter.

 If you want more control of your programming, then you can change project settings.
 To enter the settings menu, you should go to Options-Project Settings.
 Here you will find several settings tabs.
 General, Target interface, CPU, Flash, and Production:

 Usually, for prototyping, you don’t need to change any settings.
 It works fine out of the box.
 As you know, JTAG adapters are meant to be more than just programmers.
-Their primary purpose is debugging software.
+Their primary purpose is debugging software by running it in the target board.
 But if you have one, it can serve both purposes.